Stochastic differential equation based on a multimodal potential to model movement data in ecology: Potential based movement model

+where: \begin{enumerate}[-] \item $K$ is the number of components of the mixture; \item $\pi_k \in \R^+$ is the relative weight of the $k$-th component, with $\sum_{k=1}^K\pi_k = 1$; \item $\boldsymbol{\mu_k} \in \R^2$ is the center of the $k$-th component; \item $C_k \in \mathcal{S}_2^+$ is the information matrix of the $k$-th component, where $\mathcal{S}_2^+$ is the set of $2\times 2$ symmetric positive definite matrices. \end{enumerate} Equations \eqref{eq:target:sde1} and \eqref{eq:gradient} define a potential based continuous time movement model, and follows a popular idea in movement ecology \citep{blackwell:1997,brillinger:et:al:2001a, brillinger:et:al:2001b, brillinger:et:al:2002, preisler:et:al:2004, brillinger:2010, preisler:et:al:2013, harris:blackwell:2013}.
+In this framework, the movement is supposed to reflect the attractiveness of the environment, which is modeled using a real valued potential function defined on $\mathbb{R}^2$.
+Equation \eqref{eq:GaP} describes the new potential function proposed in this paper.
+This function is a smooth multimodal surface, having $K$ different components.
+In this paper, $K$ is supposed to be known one we need to infer $\eta$ from movement data where:

-Those gradient based movement models have been widely studied in ecology for the last 20 years.
-Two popular SDE based models in movement ecology are: \begin{enumerate}[-] \item the Brownian motion, with or without drift, corresponding to a constant $b_{\eta}$ (that is a linear potential $P_\eta$), as in \citep{skellam_random_1951} ; \item the Ornstein Uhlenbeck process, corresponding to a linear drift function $b_{\eta}$ (i.e a quadratic form for the potential $P_\eta$), as in \citep{blackwell:1997}. \end{enumerate} These two models are appealing as their transition density function is available explicitly but lead to a very restricted class of potential functions $P_{\eta}$ that might be unrealistic in real life learning applications.
-As an alternative to such popular models, a potential based on a mixture of Gaussian shaped functions is proposed and analyzed in Section~\ref{sec:sim:study}.
-This mixture model is very flexible and can describe a wide range of situations by increasing the number of mixture components.
-The aim of this paper is to compare several maximum likelihood inference procedures to estimate the parameter $\theta=(\eta,\gamma)$ using a set of discrete time observations.
-These observations are given by $G$ independent trajectories of an individual $\x = (\x^g)_{g=1,\dots,G}$ where each trajectory $\x^g$ is made of $n_g+1$ exact observations at times $t_0^g=0 < t_1^g < \dots < t_{n^g}^g = T^g$ and starting at $\x_0^g$.
-The probability density of the distribution of $\bo{X}_{\Delta}$ given $\bo{X}_0$ is denoted by $q^{\Delta}_{\theta}$ when the model is parameterized by $\theta$: for all bounded measurable function $h$ on $\mathbb{R}^2$:
+Potential based continuous time movement model have been widely studied in ecology for the last twenty years.
+The two most popular SDE based models in movement ecology are: \begin{enumerate}[-] \item the Brownian motion, with or without drift, corresponding to a constant $b_{\eta}$ (corresponding to a linear potential function), as in \cite{skellam_random_1951} ; \item the Ornstein-Uhlenbeck process, corresponding to a linear drift function $b_{\eta}$ (corresponding to a linear potential function), as in \cite{blackwell:1997}. \end{enumerate} These two models are appealing as their transition density function is available explicitly, and the inference in these case is straightforward.
+However, it contains only a very restricted class of potential functions $P_{\eta}$ (linear, or quadratic) that might be unrealistic in ecological applications (unimodal attractiveness surfaces, for instance).
+The model introduced in this paper is an extension of one of those suggested in \cite{preisler:et:al:2013}, it has multiple modes and is flexible enough to accomodate a wide range of situations.
+However, the process solution to the SDE \eqref{eq:target:sde1} with the potential function \eqref{eq:GaP} has no explicit transition density so that approximate maximum likelihood procedures such as the methods presented in Section~\ref{sec:inference} may be considered.